jkone27/fsharp-integration-tests/README.md

 Available HTTP content constructors are:

-* `R_TEXT` : returns plain text
+* `R_TEXT`: returns plain text
-* `R_JSON` : returns json
+* `R_JSON`: returns JSON
-* `R_ERROR` : returns an HTTP error
+* `R_ERROR`: returns an HTTP error

 ## Configure Services HELPERS

-* `WITH_SERVICES` : to override your ConfigureServices for tests
+* `WITH_SERVICES`: to override your ConfigureServices for tests
 * `WITH_TEST_SERVICES`: to override your specific test services (a bit redundant in some cases, depending on the need)

 ## More Examples?

-See examples in test folder for more details on the usage.
+Please take a look at the examples in the `test` folder for more details on the usage.

 ## ApiStub.FSharp.Stubbery

 A version using the [Stubbery](https://github.com/markvincze/Stubbery) library is also present for "compatibility" when migrating from `stubbery` versions of pre existing integration tests, in your integration tests setup.

-In general it's advised to not have dependencies or running any in-memory http server if possible, so the minimal version is preferred.
+In general, it's advised to not have dependencies or run any in-memory HTTP server if possible, so the minimal version is preferred.

 ```fsharp